-Know upfront what you want out of the litigation process. so as to ensure that you don't feel at sea during the process.
-Knowing what you want to achieve will ensure that your moves are carefully planned and that you will be able to make sober adjustments, if need be.
+Know upfront what you want out of the litigation process.
+To ensure that you don't feel at sea during the process.
+Knowing what you want to will ensure that your moves are carefully planned and that you will be able to make sober adjustments if need be.

 Lack of preparation can lead to emotional instability as you let the other side's mind games get to you.
 It is important to take an emotional inventory before you even look for a lawyer and to wait out any strong emotions, such as anger, which makes it difficult to think clearly.
 Divorce litigation is not only a legal battle, but it is also an emotional attack, for which you have to be prepared.